efalayi/todo-app/README.md

 ***
 #### Getting Started

-- Clone the project from repository [github.com/andela-efalayi/asedeyhot-news](https://github.com/andela-efalayi/todo-app)
+- Clone the project from repository [github.com/andela-efalayi/todo-app](https://github.com/andela-efalayi/todo-app)
 - In your terminal, cd into the cloned folder and run `npm install`.
-This installs all the app's dependencies.
 - Run `npm start` in your terminal.
 This runs the application on your local machine.